A Tensor Network Framework for Lindbladian Spectra and Steady States: Results

 \subsection{Large\hyp scale systems beyond~\acrshort{ED}}

 We now turn to an in\hyp depth analysis of the phase diagram of~\cref{eq:model:hamiltonian} driven by the jump operators~\cref{eq:model:jump-ops}.
 From previous works~\cite{Kraus2008, Diehl2008,westhoff2025fast}, the model is known to exhibit a steady state realizing a so\hyp called \textit{local~\gls{BEC}} in the limit of weak interaction strength $U/J \ll 1$, or strong dissipation $\kappa/J \gg 1$.
 Here, \textit{local} refers to the observation that in these limits, the correlation length increases rapidly such that very large system sizes are required to discriminate the exponential decay of particle\hyp correlations.
 In the following, we use~\gls{CLIK-MPS} to study the model in a large parameter regime, putting particular emphasis on this crossover where the correlation length competes with the system size.
 Furthermore, we show how~\gls{CLIK-MPS} can be used to evaluate the so\hyp called Mpemba speedup, which provides a tool to speed up the experimental preparation time of the steady state exponentially, rendering the practical realization of~\cref{eq:model:hamiltonian,eq:model:jump-ops} a promising candidate for a platform to speed up the preparation of~\glspl{BEC} exponentially.
-Note that both types of analysis require being able to compute not only the steady state but also the Lindbladian gap.
+Note that both types of analysis require the computation not only of the steady state but also the Lindbladian gap as well as higher eigenvalues.
 Therefore, these investigations also illustrate the physical relevance of the ability to evaluate both the steady state, as well as the low\hyp lying excited states with high precision.
-Finally, we also performed extensive and systematic convergence analysis for the data provided, which we discuss in depth in~\cref{app:sec:convergence:large:systems}, and prove an exact error bound on the steady state, as well.
+Finally, we also performed extensive and systematic convergence analysis for the data provided, which we discuss in depth in~\cref{app:sec:convergence:large:systems}, and prove an exact error bound on the steady state, as well as Krylov error bounds for the convergence of eigenvectors.